Form 3520 Penalty Appeal

 Written Request to Appeal

 Preparing the written request to appeal is the most important document.
 It will be the primary document associated with your appeal request.
-It is crucial that the letter effectively captivates the facts and circumstances, along with why the IRS should abate your penalties.
+It is crucial that the letter effectively captivates the facts and circumstances, along with why the IRS should remove your penalties.

 Late Filing Form 3520 Specialist Team